iluvgirlswithglasses/mail-client/doc/fin/manual.md

 ## Mail Composing Scene

-Let's explore the mail composing scene.
-This interface allows users to interactively compose and send emails:
+Let's move to the mail composing scene.
+This interface allows users to interactively compose and send emails.
+Users can specify recipients in the TO, CC, and BCC fields; They can also send attachments within this scene:

 ![Composing an Email](./img/mailcomposer-0.png)

-Users can specify recipients in the TO, CC, and BCC fields, attach files, and adhere to attachment size limits:
+As we are required, we restrict users from sending attachments that exceeds a predertermined limit:

 ![Attachment size limit, in a different color palette!](./img/mailcomposer-1.png)

 ## Mail Receiver Interface

-Upon selecting the inbox from the menu, users are presented with the mail receiver interface:
+After a mail is downloaded, the client automatically selects an appropriate directory to save the mail to based on its content.
+Upon asking to read mails in the menu, the users are greeted with this interface:

 ![Mail Box](./img/inbox-0.png)

-Users can specify the directory to view.
-When downloading a mail, the client automatically selects an appropriate directory based on the mail's content.
-The directory viewer interface is as follows:
+Users can specify which directory to view.
+Then the program shows:

 ![Mail Directory](./img/inbox-1.png)

-New mails are marked as `[NEW]`, and the interface refreshes at intervals specified in config.json, eliminating concerns about missing emails.
+New mails are marked as `[NEW]`.
+Plus, the interface refreshes at an interval as specified in config.json, so users don't have to worry about missing any mail.

 ## Mail Viewer